-Our web and application designs put the user first, to provide a seamless user experience.
-Our design solutions direct users to take action and help them do so easily – ensuring we convert website users to loyal customers for our clients.
+Our web and application designs put users first and provide a seamless user experience.
+Our design solutions direct users to take action and help them do it easily, which means website users convert to loyal customers for our clients.

 User experience services

-We start with gathering user insights, to ensure our user experience design is tailored to the specific needs of our clients’ customers.
+We start by gathering user insights to ensure our user experience design is tailored to the specific needs of each client’s customers.

 User experience review

 Our user experience experts are up to date with trends and best practices for web and application design.
-An expert review of your website or application is an affordable way of understanding what would improve the user experience, without going to the next level of talking to your users.
+An expert review of your website or application is an affordable way to gain understanding about what would improve user experience, without going to the next level, which is talking to your users.

-The only way to really know what your users needs and expectations are, is to ask your users!
-User testing asks users to perform tasks and observes the paths they take to complete them, and identifies any challenges they experience.
-Testing with your users ensures the end design is tailored to their specific needs.
+There’s only one way to really know what your users’ needs and expectations are, and that is to ask them!
+User testing asks users to perform tasks, observes the paths they take to complete them, and identifies any challenges users experience.
+This kind of hands on testing with your users ensures your end design meets users’ specific needs.

-We can test your existing site to make recommendations for quick-wins and long term refinements to improve the user experience and interaction design.
-We can also perform usability testing during key stages (for example during wireframing or prototyping) of designing and developing a new website or application.
+We can test your existing site to make recommendations for quick wins and long term refinements to improve the user experience and interaction design.
+We can also perform usability testing during key stages (for example, wireframing or prototyping) of designing and developing a new website or application.

-Sometimes, removing just one click is the difference between losing a visitor or gaining a customer.
-We review real-life data of user flows through your site, to establish what your users actually do (not just what they say they do during user testing), and use the information to improve the flow through your site.
+Sometimes a single click is the difference between losing a visitor or gaining a customer.
+We review real-life user flow data to see how users move through your site and what they actually do (not just what they say they do), and then use our findings to improve your results.

 Persona Mapping Workshop